Last Updated on February 15, 2022 by Real Men Sow

 My lack of beetroot love left me feeling a little guilty, so to try and make up with one of my favourite allotment crops, I’ve decided to big up the beetroot.

 Are only £3.50 per kilo for this chunky veg in the shops, a few more beets would certainly have contributed to increased savings this year, but I don’t think that’s the best thing about growing beetroot.

 Easy Way to Grow Beetroots

-For me, beetroot’s crop return to the faff ratio is its greatest strength.
+For me, beetroot’s crop, such as cylindra beetroot, return to the faff ratio is its greatest strength.
 The seeds are big and easy to handle, so make for simple sowing.
 And from then, I reckon you could almost leave them.

 They require a little watering while at the seedling stage, but then they just seem to grow, whatever the conditions.
 I don’t thin them either, leaving the stronger beets to push the small ones out the way.
 I then eat the small ones as sweet little baby beets.